Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Summary

 \section{Summary}

 We investigated how planetesimals form through the coevolution of dust and disk temperature in the thermally unstable inner regions of protoplanetary disks.
-To this end, we simultaneously calculated nonequilibrium thermal evolution, the gas and dust surface densities, dust growth, and planetesimal formation, accounting for the MRI activation driven by thermal ionization.
+To this end, we simultaneously calculated the non-equilibrium thermal evolution, the evolution of the gas and dust surface densities, dust growth, and planetesimal formation, accounting for the MRI activation driven by thermal ionization.

 Once the MRI is activated in the inner region, thermal instability drives the outward expansion of the MRI-active zone.
 The expansion halts when it reaches a low-surface-density region where MRI activity can no longer be sustained, after which the inner region returns to an MRI-inactive state.
 Such recurrent MRI activity is essentially the same phenomenon as that reported in recent studies, including two-dimensional simulations without dust evolution \citep{Cecil&Flock2024} and one-dimensional simulations with dust evolution \citep{Ziampras+2026}.